vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Get-SrmApplianceDetail.md

 Get-SrmApplianceDetail
 ```

-This example retrieves information about the Site Recovery Manager Appliance
+This example retrieves information about the Site Recovery Manager appliance.